 Because of this limitation, clever people came up with the idea of keyboard matrices: Instead of wasting one pin for a single switch, we arrange the keys in a grid and handle a full row or column of switches with the same pin.

-The controller keeps track of what's happening: what row fired the signal and what column registered it.
-And tries to guess what key has been pressed.
-The key at the crosspoint of the active row and column in the grid is pressed.
+The controller keeps track of what's happening (what row fired the signal and what column registered it) and tries to guess what key has been pressed.
+The key at the crosspoint of the active row and column in the grid is pushed down.
 Well, kind of.

-How many pins will I need?With matrices the number of pins needed will be the sum of your rows and columns (instead of using one pin for every single key).
+With the matrix approach the number of required pins will be the sum of your rows and columns (instead of using one pin for every single key).

-This is a drastic reduction: In case of a Pro Micro (18 easily accessible pins) the maximal number of switches handled by the matrix would be 81.
+This is a drastic reduction.
+In case of a Pro Micro (18 easily accessible pins) the maximal number of switches handled by the matrix would be 81.
 (9 rows + 9 colums consume all the 18 available pins, but can handle a grid of 9*9=81 keys!)
 (Pro tip: You can utilize two more pins on a Pro Micro and handle 100 keys.)

-What's the number of switches a Teensy, Elite C etc. (26 pins) can handle?
+What's the number of switches a bare Atmega32U4 chip (26 pins) can theoretically handle?
 With 13 rows and 13 columns (ideal case) we can handle 169 (13*13) switches.

 If we wire up 4 rows and 12 columns, we need 16 (4+12) pins to handle 48 (4*12) keys.
 (This could be a Planck.)
+No problem.

-Diode array - one way only gridIn our grid electricity (the signal) may flow in multiple directions, making the controller's task to identify the pressed key pretty much impossible.
+The signal can flow in multiple directions in our grid, making the controller's task to identify the pressed key pretty much impossible.
 Look at the picture below. [ambiguous keypress]

 To make sure a keypress defines the row and column of a switch unambiguously, we have to make the grid one way only.
 That's what diodes do: they let electricity flow in one direction only.